quantr03/Modeling-Gold-Futures-Volatility-with-BayesARCH/README.md

 ### Goal

-- Prepare a concise summary of results
+- Prepare a concise summary of the results
 - Prepare visualization for presentation to a non-technical audience

 ### Model Selection